simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 }
 ```

-For a better use case, you can check [program 2](https://github.com/simone-lungarella/the-bloody-way-to-c/blob/master/programs/prefixed-string.c).
+For a better use case, you can check [Prefixed Strings](https://github.com/simone-lungarella/the-bloody-way-to-c/blob/master/programs/prefixed-string.c).